NethServer/ns8-core/docs/core/vpn.md

 ## Wireguerd configuration

-The VPN is configured in every node to use the interface `wg0`.
+The VPN is configured in every node to use the interface `wg0` and listens on UDP port 55820.
 To inspect the VPN status run

     wg show wg0